Blue cheese is a type of cheese made with mold that gives it a strong taste and blue veins.

 12. May Be Beneficial To Heart Health

-The compound, known as procyanidin, is found in both red and white wines but is more concentrated in blue cheese.
+Procyanidin is also found in red and white wine, but it is more concentrated in blue cheese.

 13. Blue Cheese May Be Beneficial To Eye Health